 What is a Web Crawler?

-A web crawler, also known as a spider or search engine bot, is a bot that downloads and indexes content from all over the Internet.
-The goal of such a bot is to learn what every web page on the entire internet is about.
+A web crawler, also known as a spider or search engine bot, is a bot that downloads and indexes content from all over the internet to learn what every web page is about.
 That way search engine users can easily retrieve the information when they need it.

 How Do Web Crawlers Work?